chrisjmccormick/chrisjmccormick.github.io/_drafts/2016-04-19-word2vec-tutorial-the-skip-gram-model.markdown

 =========
 Ok, are you ready for an exciting bit of insight into this network?

 If two different words have very similar "contexts" (that is, what words are likely to appear around them), then our model needs to output very similar results for these two words.
 And one way for the network to output similar context predictions for these two words is if *the word vectors are similar*.
+So, if two words have similar contexts, then our network is motivated to learn similar word vectors for these two words!
 Ta da!

-If two words have similar contexts, then our network is motivated to learn similar word vectors for these two words.

 And what does it mean for two words to have similar contexts?
-Probably that they are synonyms or just closely related in some way.
+I think you could expect that synonyms like "intelligent" and "smart" would have very similar contexts.
+Or that words that are related, like "engine" and "transmission", would probably have similar contexts as well.

+This can also handle stemming for you -- the network will likely learn similar word vectors for the words "ant" and "ants" because these should have similar contexts.

 [skip_gram_net_arch]: {{ site.url }}/assets/word2vec/skip_gram_net_arch.png
 [weight_matrix]: {{ site.url }}/assets/word2vec/word2vec_weight_matrix_lookup_table.png